The Mindapples Campaign

-Mindapples is on a mission to teach everyone in the UK how their minds work and how to take care of them.
+Mindapples is on a mission to make looking after our minds as natural as brushing our teeth.
+We're working all around the UK to teach everyone how their minds work and how to look after them.

 - People fill in an applecard with their five ‘mindapples’, making them more aware of how their lifestyle choices affect their minds.